 Building Acoustics (also known as architectural or room acoustics) is the science and engineering of achieving a good sound within a building.
 Building acoustics is generally about achieving good speech intelligibility in a theatre, restaurant or railway station, enhancing the quality of music in a concert hall or recording studio, or suppressing noise to make offices and homes more productive and pleasant places to work and live in.

-A key parameter in building acoustics is reverberation time which is a measurement of the way a space ‘sounds’ and hence gives an indication of the intelligibility of sound in that space.
+A key parameter in building acoustics is reverberation time which is a measurement of the way space ‘sounds’ and hence gives an indication of the intelligibility of sound in that space.
 A high reverberation time, for example, can make a room sound muffled, loud and noisy.
-Rooms designed for speech typically have a low reverberation time whereas a higher reverberation time can add depth, richness and warmth to music.
+Rooms designed for speech typically have a low reverberation time whereas a higher reverberation time can add depth, richness and warmth to the music.